BayashiPascal/TryCatchC/README.md

 ## License

-TryCatch, a C implementation of the try/catch mechanism Copyright (C) <2021>  Pascal Baillehache
+TryCatchC, a C implementation of the try/catch mechanism in C Copyright (C) 2021  Pascal Baillehache

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by